 We want dedicated places to put supplies, half-finished projects, patterns, and accessories.
 Overly simplistic tables may appeal to minimalists, but if everything is out on the tabletop looking messy and disorganized – it is not minimalistic.

-So I’m a huge fan of sewing tables with built-in cabinets.
+So I’m a huge fan of sewing tables with built-in cabinets like this one.
 With built-in storage, you have the ability to have a “place for everything and everything in its place”.

 ✅ Related tutorial: Sewing room lighting ideas